Maximo-Guk/CF-SUMMER-2022-NEXTJS/README.md

-# Next.js example with styled components
+# Next.js with TypeScript example

 ## How to use